-- things in motion, including cars that are currently moving
+- things in motion, including cars/rocks that are currently moving

 However, animate nouns become grammatically inanimate if you harvest them.
 A living cedar tree is animate, but if you chop it down, that chopped tree will be inanimate.
-Simply by using the grammar, you must consider the taking of life.
+Simply by speaking in Potawatomi, you must automatically acknowledge the taking of life.

 An even more unusual paradigm is that 70% of Potawatomi’s lexicon consists of verbs, encompassing many concepts that are usually nouns or adjectives in most languages.
 Lakes and bays are verbs.
 Fire is a verb.
 Being colored red is a verb.

 A lake does not exist in isolation as a static thing; it must be conjugated with every reference.
-It grammatically has time, change, and being baked into it by default.
+Lakes grammatically have time, change, and being baked into them by default.

 In Ojibwe, a close linguistic relative of Potawatomi with a similarly verb-rich lexicon, defined times such as seasons and days of the week are also verbs: it can be Saturdaying, or was late-summered, or is-not-afternoon.
 Sunset is a verb.
 Being named is a verb.